 Catholic Scouts in the Oakland Diocese

-Oakland Diocese Scouts to Gather at the Cathedral for the
+Oakland Diocese Scouts at the Cathedral of Christ the Light for the annual

 "Celebration of Scouting"